aws-quickstart/quickstart-xq-message-zero-trust-gateway/README.md

-## quickstart-xq-message-zero-trust-gateway—Quick Start
+## XQ Message Zero-Trust Gateway on AWS—Partner Solution

-For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io/quickstart-xq-message-zero-trust-gateway/).
+For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/PNWqY?).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.

-To submit code for this Quick Start, see the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).
+To submit code for this Quick Start, see the [AWS Partner Solution Contributor's Guide](https://aws-quickstart.github.io/).